-This observation may seem either trivial or run contradictory to our earlier examples, where we claim that broad Grids, for example, expose as much semantics as possible.
-The resolution of the apparent contradiction emerges when the large target application space is factored in, i.e., broad Grids have large semantic feature sets because they try to address a broad range of appplications and usage modes.
+This observation may seem either trivial or even contradictory to our earlier examples, where we claim that general-purpose Grids, for example, expose a maximal set of semantics.
+The resolution of the apparent contradiction emerges when the large target application space is factored in, i.e., general-purpose Grids have large semantic feature sets because they try to address a broad range of applications and usage modes.

 On the other hand, narrow Grids expose a subset of the semantics exposed by broad Grids.
 This is wholly consistent with the fact that narrow Grids are used by a smaller (narrower) set of target applications.
 Within the target semantic space, however, narrow Grids expose a complete set of semantics that any single application could use.
-So, a corollary to the observation above is: If the target application space of a system is very narrow, the system interfaces tend to be narrow, too, i.e. tend to expose only the semantics required by that application space, $\pm \epsilon$ .
+So, a corollary to the observation above is: If the target application space of a system is very narrow, the system interfaces tend to be narrow, too, i.e. tend to expose only the semantics required by that application space, $\pm \epsilon$.